ClickHouse/ClickHouse/website/blog/en/2021/fuzzing-clickhouse.md

 This form of testing, where a developer writes a few simplified examples of how the feature can and cannot be used, is sometimes called "example-based testing".
-Sadly, the bugs often appear in various corner cases and intersecion of features, and it is not practical to enumerate them all by hand.
+Sadly, the bugs often appear in various corner cases and intersections of features, and it is not practical to enumerate all of these cases by hand.
 There is a technique for automating this process, called "property-based testing".
 It lets you write more general tests of the form "for all values matching these specs, the result of some operation on them should match this other spec".
 For